 Trusts are established for a variety of purposes.
 Consider working with your financial advisor or tax professional to determine how much income was earned in the trust and how much income, if any, should be flowed out to the beneficiaries.
-Special care should be taken where Henson Trusts are established to ensure distributions from the trust do not affect any government disability benefits for the disabled beneficiary.
+Special care should be taken where Henson Trusts are established to ensure distributions from the trust do not affect any government disability benefits for the beneficiary with a disability.